February 15, 2021

 Over the course of a month before any release, we are testing every single RF-SMART function and validating it still works as expected.
 There are literally thousands of tests, and the goal is to ensure our customers roll into the new NetSuite release operating as they did the day before.

-If you have further questions regarding the 2018.1 release, our team is here to help.
+If you have further questions regarding the 2021.1 release or your RF-SMART implementation, our team is here to help.